filipi/generateCertificate/README.md

 ## Example

-Suposing the file input.txt contains the names of the participants os a congress.
-We want to generate certificates saying they were listneres at the event
+Assuming the file input.txt contains the names of the participants of an event, we can generate certificates seting they were listneres of the event

 ./generateCertificate.sh input.txt listener